Soy sauce: Europe

 Records of the Dutch East India Company list soy sauce as a commodity in 1737, when seventy-five large barrels were shipped from Dejima, Japan, to Batavia (present-day Jakarta) on the island of Java.
 Thirty-five barrels from that shipment were then shipped to the Netherlands.
 In the 18th century, diplomat and scholar Isaac Titsingh published accounts of brewing soy sauce.
 Although earlier descriptions of soy sauce had been disseminated in the West, his was among the earliest to focus specifically on the brewing of the Japanese version.
 By the mid-19th century, Japanese soy sauce gradually disappeared from the European market, and the condiment became synonymous with the Chinese product.
 Europeans were unable to make soy sauce because they did not have access to Aspergillus oryzae, the fungus used in its brewing.
 Soy sauce made from ingredients such as portobello mushrooms were disseminated in European cookbooks during the late 18th century.
 A Swedish recipe for "Soija" was published in the 1770 edition of Cajsa Warg's Hjelpreda i Hushållningen för Unga Fruentimber and was flavored with allspice and mace.

 United States

 Soy sauce production in the United States began in the Territory of Hawaii in 1905 by Yamajo Soy Co, which by 1909 was renamed the Hawaiian Soy Company Ltd. La Choy started selling hydrolyzed vegetable protein–based soy sauce in 1933.

+Until the popularization of authentic Chinese cuisine in the 1970s, some Americans pejoratively nicknamed the sauce "beetle juice".
+This slur's usage had heavily declined by 1976.